 - Grizfolk, Rarest of Birds.
 Yes, they’re from Sweden.
 But you should listen to it anyway, especially Spoonful.

 Honorable mentions: Kanye’s new album isn’t great, but I admire the heck out of what he’s trying to do.
-Sturgill’s barn-burning rock record isn’t my favorite, but it’s probably the most Sturgill think he could’ve done, so I’m good with it.
+Sturgill’s barn-burning rock record isn’t my favorite, but it’s probably the most Sturgill thing he could’ve done, so I’m good with it.
 I’m as surprised as anybody that Vampire Weekend isn’t on this list, but I thought their album needed some serious editing and there was just too much good music to choose from this year.